Linear Convergence of Diffusion Models Under the Manifold Hypothesis: Main Results

-\end{corollary} \paragraph{Tightness of linear bound.} In the best case, a~diffusion model learns the score function exactly.
-Let $\pi$ be a compactly supported distribution on $\R$ such that a diffusion model with a given discretization scheme and perfect score achieves an $\varepsilon$ error in $\KL$.
+\end{corollary} \paragraph{Tightness of linear bound.} In the best case, a~diffusion model learns the score function exactly and is initialized at the true initial distribution.
+Let $\pi$ be a compactly supported distribution on $\R$ such that a diffusion model with a given discretization scheme and perfect score/initialization achieves an $\bar \varepsilon$ error in $\KL$.